PARSIFAL: a toolkit for triple-GEM parametrized simulation

 \subsection{General comments on simulation}

-PARSIFAL, in its current layout, can simulate one track outcome in less than two seconds, which is a great improvement with respect to GARFIELD++ full simulation, which takes about one day to simulate the same event.
-Further improvements can be added, for example to exploit the parallel computing about the drift and avalanche formation of different electrons, hence enhancing the CPU-time gain even more. \\ It must be stressed that this good time performance is the outcome of some approximations: \begin{itemize} \item the origin of secondary electrons is the same, in position and time, of the primaries; \item the signal is created only by the electrons from ionization in the drift gap: in reality, about $2\%$ of the signal is due to electrons created in the first transfer gap, which undergo only two multiplication stages \cite{poli}.
-For now, this contribution has been neglected; \item in full induction, the drift velocity is considered as constant ($35\,{\upmu}$m/ns, in drift gap); \item in full induction, the weighting field/potential is computed analytically with only one view while a double view anode is considered in this paper.
-To cope with this discrepancy a multiplication factor to account for the charge sharing was introduced; \item in the fast induction, the time of arrival of each electron on the strip is considered as the time associated with each charge deposition, while the induction of the signal happens during the entire drift to the induction gap. \end{itemize} It is worth to mention here an issue which is known in literature: the mismatch between the simulated and the experimental gain in a GEM.
-Simulations performed with GARFIELD++ show a gain which is systematically lower than the real one by a factor ranging from $1.5$ to $2.5$.
-This leads to the necessity to add a tuning factor to the simulation to obtain a perfect matching between the simulated and measured charge.
-This issue will be treated in section \ref{sec:tunproc}.
+PARSIFAL, in its current layout, can fully simulate the passage of a single charged particle much faster than GARFIELD++.
+While the current implementation processes the events sequentially, the possible exploitation of the parallel computing, applied to the drift of electrons and the avalanche formation, could improve in future the CPU-time gain even further. \\ The reduction in computing time was achieved also thanks to the introduction of some approximations: \begin{itemize} \item the origin of secondary electrons from ionization in the drift gap is the same, in position and time, as that of primary electrons; \item the signal is created only by electrons from ionization in the drift gap: in reality, about $2\%$ of the signal is due to electrons created in the first transfer gap, which undergo only two multiplication stages \cite{poli}.
+For now, this contribution has been neglected; \item for full induction, the drift velocity is considered as constant ($37\,{\upmu}$m/ns, in drift gap); \item for full induction, the weighting field/potential is computed analytically with only one strip plane, while an anode with two orthogonal strip planes is considered in this paper.
+To cope with this discrepancy, a multiplication factor to account for the charge sharing was introduced; \item for fast induction, the time of arrival of each electron on the strip is taken as the time associated with each charge deposition, while the induction of the signal is a continuous process throughout the entire drift in the induction gap. \end{itemize}